Been here before? Looking for the latest? Scroll down to:

 The author was never a party to that litigation.
 Not being an attorney, in the author's lay opinion, Magistrate Judge C. Michael Hill's lengthy July, 2002 Report and Recommendation that was accepted by Judge Tucker Melancon with no changes, that is now being cited by the defendants in The Blanchard V Litigation, was simply a lengthy "academic" endeavor - that did not need to be so lengthy in its presentation.
 Park Plantation, LLC (the plaintiff) was not even in existence during the Blanchard I litigation: therefore, it had no standing whatsoever to bring the Blanchard II litigation, in the first place.
 That is really all that had to be written by Magistrate Judge Hill.
 Instead he bloviated on all matters convoluting a very simple matter.
 This subject litigation never got to the merit of the matters and therefore it never was fully adjudicated on its merits.
 This litigation fails the test for res judicata.

-Magistrate Judge Mildred Methvin understood that when she wrote her 2007 report and recommendation to dismiss The Blanchard IV Litigation.
+Magistrate Judge Mildred Methvin understood that when she wrote her 2007 report and recommendation to dismiss the The Blanchard IV Litigation.
 Judge Tucker Melancon accepted her report and recommendation with no changes and dismissed The Blanchard IV Litigation.
 The United States Court of Appeals for the Fifth Circuit in New Orleans also understood that when it affirmed the her decision to dismiss.
 The Blanchard II Litigation was not fully adjudicated on its merits.
 This litigation fails the test for res judicata.

 The Blanchard III Litigation

 After a favorable decision by Magistrate Judge Mildred Methvin and a favorable decision in Jefferson Parish by Judge Stephen Windhorst, the author appropriately attempted to intervene in The Blanchard III Litigation but failed in that effort.
-It took extreme actions by the court itself to interfere with and halt the author's legal right to intervene.
-The court put its finger on the scale of justice.
+It took extreme actions by the court to interfere with and halt the author's legal right to intervene.
+The court put its heavy finger on the scale of justice.

 Regardless, for other facts as well, The Blanchard III Litigation has not been fully adjucated on its merits.
 You can read more about it by clicking on The Blanchard III Litigation page on the legend on the left.